Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 \textbf{QC in an overlay system}:

-In contrast, more complex scenarios, spanning from multiple-cell networks to overlay networks, were investigated in \cite{done-second-gaopeng-18-ok}, and \cite{done-third-yangdongling-4-ok} while still utilizing conventional QC algorithms.
+In contrast, more complex scenarios, spanning from multiple-cell networks to overlay networks, are investigated in \cite{done-second-gaopeng-18-ok}, and \cite{done-third-yangdongling-4-ok} while still utilizing conventional QC algorithms.
 An overlay system refers to an architecture in which additional network components or services are deployed over a single-cell system, like mesh networks, or virtualized network functions, and among others.

-The problem of scheduling multiple resources including power allocation and channel assignment in a overlay OFDMA network was studied in \cite{done-second-gaopeng-18-ok}.
-There was an additional constraint on the channel assignment for cognitive users, which complicated the problem comparing with resource scheduling in traditional wireless cognitive networks without primary networks.
-The work formulated the problem of resource scheduling in a two-layer wireless network, and proposed a model to describe system outage probability according to strategies of power allocation and channel assignment. \cite{done-third-yangdongling-4-ok} discussed the resource scheduling, including power allocation and channel assignment, in a single-cell OFDMA system with $K$ users and $N$ sub-carries, in which there were two heterogeneous service requirements from users: minimum-rate guarantee services and best effort services.
+The problem of scheduling multiple resources including power allocation and channel assignment in an overlay OFDMA network is studied in \cite{done-second-gaopeng-18-ok}.
+There is an additional constraint on the channel assignment for cognitive users, which complicates the problem comparing with resource scheduling in traditional wireless cognitive networks without primary networks.
+The work formulates the problem of resource scheduling in a two-layer wireless network, and proposes a model to describe system outage probability according to strategies of power allocation and channel assignment. \cite{done-third-yangdongling-4-ok} discusses the resource scheduling, including power allocation and channel assignment, in a single-cell OFDMA system with $K$ users and $N$ sub-carries, in which there are two heterogeneous service requirements from users: minimum-rate guarantee services and best effort services.
 It can be viewed as a virtual overlay network according to two heterogeneous service requirements.
-The work divided the problem formulation into two optimization parts: channel assignment for a given power allocation, which was solved stochastically by QPSO based solution; power allocation for a given channel assignment, which was transformed into a concave optimization problem and solved optimally by Dinkelbach method.
+The work divides the problem formulation into two optimization parts: channel assignment for a given power allocation, which is solved stochastically by QPSO based solution; power allocation for a given channel assignment, which is transformed into a concave optimization problem and solved optimally by Dinkelbach method.
 Finally, an acceptable solution is obtained by iterating two optimization parts.
-Noting that there is no analysis to obtain the optimal solution by iteration of two part even if the optimal solution is obtained.
+Noting that there is no analysis to obtain the optimal solution by iterations even if the optimal solutions for two parts are obtained.
+Specifically from the QC perspective, there are three modules same with the traditional PSO algorithm: particle position, fitness function, and evolution equation.
+The difference lies in that the iterative equation in the evolution operation for the mean best position bits, namely, decision variables of assigning frequency resource units to multiple users, is determined by the Hamming distance of two input binary bits.
+The $j$-th bit in the mean best solution from all particles is determined by the states of the corresponding $j$-th bit of each best particle.